 Think about a typical day behind the chair.
 Are you booked back-to-back from open to close?
 If so, the corded vs. cordless debate becomes critical.
 Many seasoned barbers swear by corded trimmers because they deliver consistent power all day long without ever needing a recharge.
 However, the freedom of a cordless trimmer is hard to beat, especially when you’re moving around a client.
 If you go cordless, pay close attention to the battery life—you’ll need a model that can last through several cuts on a single charge.
 Also, consider the ergonomics.
 A lightweight, comfortable trimmer will help reduce hand and wrist fatigue during those long, busy days.

-For the Shop vs. For Home Use
+For the Shop or For Your Home?

 There’s a world of difference between a professional tool and one designed for home use.
 The professional-grade equipment you use in the shop is built for endurance.
 It has a more powerful motor to cut through all hair types effortlessly and a durable housing designed to withstand the occasional drop.
 While a client might be happy with a consumer-grade trimmer for quick touch-ups, it simply won’t hold up to the constant use of a professional setting.
 When you invest in a pro trimmer, you’re paying for reliability, power, and longevity—three things you can’t afford to compromise on when your reputation is on the line.